MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/basic-operations-on-segments.md

 Following are some of the important aspects that needs to be considered while performing `Include/Exclude`  operations on segment members:

 > [!NOTE]
-> For this release, `Include/Exclude` operations are not supoorted for dynamic segments.
+> For this release, `Include/Exclude` operations are not suported for dynamic segments.

 - Compound segments must be in `Live` or `Stopped` state (not draft).
 - Only instances of entity type `Contact` can be included/excluded as members.